-Definition: An electrical bus bar is defined as a conductor or a group of conductor used for collecting electrical energy from the incoming feeders and distributes them to the outgoing feeders.
+Definition: An electrical bus bar is defined as a conductor or a group of conductor used for collecting electric power from the incoming feeders and distributes them to the outgoing feeders.
 In other words, it is a type of electrical junction in which all the incoming and outgoing electrical current meets.
-Thus, the electrical bus bar collects the electrical energy at one location.
-When the fault occurs in any section of the bus bar, all the circuit equipment connected to that section must be tripped to give complete isolation in the shortest possible time.
+Thus, the electrical bus bar collects the electric power at one location.

 - The bus bar arrangement is simple and easy in maintenance.